 – Several food and beverage establishments, including bike and sports pubs, offering a variety of cuisine—Thai, European, and American.

 – More than a half dozen shops catering to your outdoor pursuits, including charter boats; golf carts; electric bikes; fishing, camping and hiking equipment; and beach supplies.

 – Cultural art enthusiasts providing music instrument rentals and lessons, as well as Clyde Butcher fine art photography, books, and gifts (located just off E. Venice Ave. at 237 Warfield Avenue).

 And if that is not enough, the area abuts Seaboard—the beginning of the Industrial District.
 This area, running parallel to the old railroad tracks, was designated for industrial uses by the town’s first planner John Nolen and has been used for such purposes since the 1920s.
 Today, it serves as an economic engine, supporting city residents and other businesses.
 More than 100 businesses operate in this zone, providing an endless array of services—automotive; plumbing; painting; swimming pools; storage; remodeling; water conditioning; window installation; embroidering; personal chef, just to name a few.

 Make East Venice Avenue Your Home

 Tra Ponti Villaggio is a residential neighborhood in the heart of downtown on the island of Venice located on Tampa Avenue East and East Venice Avenue.
-Upon completion, it will have 19 courtyard homes and 4 multi-level townhomes adjacent to the Intracoastal Waterway.
+Courtyard homes and multi-level townhomes are adjacent to the Intracoastal Waterway.
 It’s a short walk to The Venetian Waterway Trail and Legacy trail for biking and walking and, of course, blocks away from tons of shopping, dining and entertainment downtown.